 Crop protection is the general method or the practice of protecting the crop yields from different agents including pests, weeds, plant diseases, and other organisms that cause damage to the agricultural crops.

 Apart from crops, agricultural fields would have weeds, small animals like rats, mites, insects, pests, disease-causing pathogens and frequently raided by birds.
-These pests, weeds, microorganisms cause damage and spoil the crops.
-Thus to yield high crop production, we need to protect the crop from these pests.
+All these factors are mainly responsible for the loss or damage to the crops.
+Thus to yield high crop production, farmers need to protect the crop from these pests.
 Hence crop protection management is important before, during and after the cultivation.